-COVID-19 have had, and continue to have, adversely affected the Company's business and the operations, despite efforts to address and mitigate.
+This latest wave reinforces that COVID-19 is not going away in the very short-term and that it has the potential to continue to cause significant economic and social disruption to many businesses.
+The impacts of COVID-19 have had, and continue to have, adverse effects on the Company's business and the operations, despite efforts to address and mitigate.